hohonuuli/uuid-gen/README.md

 ## SQL Server uniqueidentifier

  If you're working with SQL Server, be careful when using UUIDS as primary keys ... [if you need to do such a thing](https://stackoverflow.com/questions/11938044/what-are-the-best-practices-for-using-a-guid-as-a-primary-key-specifically-rega).
-SQL Server has a very [odd sorting order](http://sqlblog.com/blogs/alberto_ferrari/archive/2007/08/31/how-are-guids-sorted-by-sql-server.aspx) which is:
+SQL Server has a very [odd sorting order](http://sqlblog.com/blogs/alberto_ferrari/archive/2007/08/31/how-are-guids-sorted-by-sql-server.aspx) for the `UNIQUEIDENTIFIER` type which is:

 ```
     wwwwwwww-xxxx-byyy-yyyy-zzzzzzzzzzzz